So you want to get published?

 - Does the writer understand point of view?

-- Is the story subtle and evocative, or is it on-the-nose?
+- Is the story subtle and evocative, or is it on-the-nose (also clarified below)?

-Yes, a professional editor can determine all this with a quick read of the first two to three pages.
+Yes, an agent or acquisitions editor often determines all this with a read of the first two to three pages.

 So today, I want to zero in on tight writing and self-editing.